-The Company entered into an operating lease agreement for its shared service and manufacturing facility in Brecksville, Ohio (the "Ohio Lease"), commencing in June 2024 and expiring in July 2027, with the option to renew for an additional three-year period at the prevailing market rate at the time of extension.
+The Company's operating lease agreement for its shared service and manufacturing facility in Brecksville, Ohio (the "Ohio Lease") commenced in June 2024 and expires in July 2027, and it provides the Company with the option to renew for an additional three-year period at the prevailing market rate at the time of extension.
 In July 2024, the Company relocated from its Macedonia, Ohio facility to the new Brecksville, Ohio facility.
-Refer to Note 14.
-Commitments and Contingencies - Material Contracts, in the notes to our condensed consolidated financial statements for additional information regarding our Macedonia, Ohio facility.